Faculty Research Ethics Committee

-The FASS-LUMS Research Ethics Committee (FASS-LUMS REC) oversees ethical review of proposed research in all Departments of both Faculties (Faculty of Arts and Social Sciences and Lancaster University Management School).
+The Faculty of Arts and Social Sciences and Lancaster University Management School have a joint Research Ethics Committee (FASS-LUMS REC) that oversees the ethical review of proposed research in all Departments of both Faculties.

 All colleagues and students intending to submit an application for ethics approval to the FASS-LUMS REC are strongly advised to read through the instructions and information contained on this site before completing and submitting their application.